nkwo2002/nkwo2002/README.md

 Hi there 👋
 Nice to meet you!

 I am Nkwo Brainie.
-I am into frontend deveelopment and an upcoming Frontend developer.
+I am into frontend development and an upcoming Frontend developer.

-You can reach me linkedin
+You can reach me linkedin at "linkedin.com/in/nkwo-brainie-968b34271"

-Looking Forward to meeting you!
+Looking Forward to connect with you!